 Is intermittent fasting just starving yourself?

-You are you not starving yourself when you’re intermittent fasting, unless you are doing it wrong…Since I started intermittent fasting, it has done nothing more than help me develop some self control (which, let’s face it, we all need to learn) as well as it has helped me reach and maintain my over 100 lbs of weight loss…and that is even while battling binge eating disorder, so I think that says something about intermittent fasting being a good tool to help get fit and stay fit, if I tell you that it’s something you should at least try (given my experience).
+You are you not starving yourself when you’re intermittent fasting, unless you are doing it wrong…Since I started intermittent fasting, it has done nothing more than help me develop some self control (which, let’s face it, we all need to learn) as well as it has helped me reach and maintain my over 100 lbs of weight loss…and that is even while battling binge eating disorder, so I think that says something about intermittent fasting being a good tool to have in your arsenal to help you get fit and stay fit, if I tell you that it’s something you should at least try (given my experience).

 The reason that I say that intermittent fasting is not “starving yourself” is because you still need to eat your daily calories and can easily choose whether you want to gain, lose, or maintain your weight (if you don’t know how to do that I suggest giving my post “How to understand fitness in general” a read, because I explain how it all works in the best way that I know how).